Robbie Robertson: 1965–1966 World Tour

-The "Basement Tapes" period
+"Basement Tapes" period

 On July 29, 1966, Dylan sustained an injured neck from a motorcycle accident, and retreated to a quiet domestic life with his new wife and child in upstate New York.
 Some of the members of the Hawks were living at the Chelsea Hotel in New York City at the time, and were kept on a weekly retainer by Dylan's management.

 In February 1967, Dylan invited the members of the Hawks to come up to Woodstock, New York to work on music.
 Robertson had met a French-Canadian woman on the Paris stop of Dylan's 1966 world tour, and the two moved into a house in the Woodstock area.
 The remaining three members of the Hawks rented a house near West Saugerties, New York; it was later dubbed "Big Pink" because of its pink exterior.

-Dylan and the members of the Hawks worked together at the "Big Pink" house every day to rehearse and generate ideas for new songs, many of which they recorded in "Big Pink"'s makeshift basement studio.
+Dylan and the members of the Hawks worked together at the Big Pink house every day to rehearse and generate ideas for new songs, many of which they recorded in Big Pink's makeshift basement studio.
 The recordings were made between the late spring and autumn of 1967.
 Previous Hawks member Levon Helm returned to the group in August 1967.
-By this time, Robertson's guitar style had evolved to be more supportive of the song and less devoted to displaying speed and virtuosity.
+By this time, Robertson's guitar style had evolved to be more supportive of the songs and less devoted to displaying speed and virtuosity.

 In time, word about these sessions began to circulate, and in 1968, Rolling Stone magazine co-founder Jann Wenner brought attention to these tracks in an article entitled "Dylan's Basement Tape Should Be Released".

 In 1969, a bootleg album with a plain white cover compiled by two incognito music industry insiders featured a collection of seven tracks from these sessions.
 The album, which became known as The Great White Wonder, began to appear in independent record stores and receive radio airplay.
 This album became a runaway success and helped to launch the bootleg recording industry.

-In 1975, Robertson would produce an official compilation, The Basement Tapes, which included a selection of tracks from the sessions.
+In 1975, Robertson produced an official compilation, The Basement Tapes, which included a selection of tracks from the sessions.
 An exhaustive collection of all 138 extant recordings was released in 2014 as The Bootleg Series Vol. 11: The Basement Tapes Complete.